Waitematā DHB Intensive Care & High Dependency Units

 The North Shore Hospital combined ICU/HDU admits patients to the Intensive Care Team.
-The intensive care patients are the sickest patients and have one to one nursing.
-High dependency patients are those who are not as sick but need more specialised medical and nursing input than can be provided on a general ward and may be nursed in a two to one ratio.
+The intensive care patients are the sickest patients in the hospital and have one-to-one nursing.
+High dependency patients are those who are not as sick but need more specialised medical and nursing input than can be provided on a general ward and may be nursed in a two-to-one ratio.

 Patients may be admitted to the Intensive Care Unit/High Dependency Unit from the Emergency Care Centre, a ward, the operating theatre, the Coronary Care Unit or following transfer from another hospital or intensive care unit.